Automated Self-Protection and Self-Healing Software Solutions

 The aim of the ProHeal project is to demonstrate the usage of self-managing properties inside software systems for elderly care on top of the Internet of Things networks.
 The consortium studied self-managing properties, principles, algorithms, and performance metrics and applied a subset of them to existing technologies for elderly care.

 The consortium validated the results in the pilot ‘Health care for elderly people including support for daily life and e-learning’.
 The pilot is developed in the participating countries (the Netherlands, Romania and South Korea).
 An integrated setup of the validation is realized in Romania in a smart environment with secure data storage and processing facilities, integrating the IoT devices and services into a self-managing system.

-Almende took part in the project as member of the Dutch DevLab, in which 12 technological Small and Medium Enterprises (SME's) were united.
-DevLab implemented innovative self-managing mechanisms inside the MyriaNed wireless sensor network in combination with the Crownstone mesh to develop a prototypical implementation of an elderly care application.
+Almende has taken part in the projects as a member of the Dutch DevLab, in which 12 technological Small and Medium Enterprises (SME's) are united.
+DevLab implemented innovative self-managing mechanisms inside the MyriaNed wireless sensor networks and various other devices, as well as inside some prototypical implementation of elderly care applications.

 Need specific information regarding the project?
 Please contact our senior consultant for more information.